built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-add-context-support-to-your-app.md

 [<- Back to Table Of Contents](../README.md)

-# How To Add Context Support To You App
+# How To Add Context Support To Your App

 If you have added a view (url based app) to an app directory/source (see [how to define apps](./how-to-define-apps.md)) you may want it to be able to share data with one or more apps within your platform.